Background

 Harvest

 After flower initiation, hemp plants may continue to flower for 45 to more than 100 days, depending on the cultivar.
 After flowering is initiated, growers should begin sampling with guidance from their processors to determine the optimal harvest time.
 Because growers are paid based on CBD yield per acre, it is ideal to maximize biomass and CBD production.
-However, due to the 0.3% THC threshold (on a dry weight basis) for hemp to be legal, growers must make a decision on when to harvest based on CBD and THC values in the floral material.
+However, because of the 0.3% THC threshold (on a dry weight basis) for hemp to be legal, growers must make a decision on when to harvest based on CBD and THC values in the floral material.
 Currently, growers must notify the Georgia Department of Agriculture prior to anticipated harvest in order for the state to conduct appropriate sampling and testing.
-For compliance rules and regulations,, growers should contact the Georgia Department of Agriculture.
+For compliance rules and regulations, growers should contact the Georgia Department of Agriculture.

 Much of the hemp grown for floral material is currently hand harvested, particularly on a smaller scale, in order to avoid damaging trichomes (glandular structures on the female flowers) and ultimately reducing the yield of CBD.
 After harvest, floral material is dried.
 Growers use a variety of drying techniques and are careful to avoid exposing the harvested plant to excessive heat.
-Farmers may hang plants to dry in barns or repurposed chicken houses with fans on but no cooling pads, or they may use tobacco dryers (Figure 8).
-Handling and drying techniques should be balanced with the demands of processing large volumes of material.
-Hemp plants are large and take up much more room than a similar acreage of tobacco plants.
-Harvesting and handling methods will also be determined by the final market for the product.
-Broad-spectrum extracts containing terpenes and multiple cannabinoids will be handled differently from those wishing to produce a single isolate.
-Processors will play a large role in determining harvesting and drying processes.
+Farmers may hang plants to dry in barns (Figure 8) or repurposed chicken houses with fans on but no cooling pads, or they may use tobacco dryers.

 This publication is an introduction to hemp production for floral material in Georgia.
 It is not meant to be exhaustive, as hemp production is as complex as any other crop.
 Unlike crops such as cotton or corn where there are many decades of research focusing on a myriad of cultural practices, there is far less research-based information for hemp production in the Southeastern U.S. This means that growers may be doing some experimentation as they work out the best system for their production.

 Doyle, V. P., Tonry, H. T., Amsden, B., Beale, J., Dixon, E., Li, H., Szarka, D., & Gautheir, N. W. (2019).
-First report of Cercopsora cf. flagellaris on industrial hemp (Cannabis sativa) in Kentucky.
-Plant Dis.
-103:1784.
+First report of Cercospora cf. flagellaris on industrial hemp (Cannabis sativa) in Kentucky.
+Plant Dis., 103(7), 1784. https://dx.doi.org/10.1094/PDIS-01-19-0135-PDN

 Williams, D. W., & Mundell, R. (2019).
-An introduction to industrial hemp and hemp agronomy.
-Univ.
-Kentucky Coop.
-Ext.
-Serv.
-Bull.
-ID-250.
+An introduction to industrial hemp and hemp agronomy (Publication No. ID-250).
+University of Kentucky Cooperative Extension Service. http://www2.ca.uky.edu/agcomm/pubs/ID/ID250/ID250.pdf

 Status and Revision History